 - is excused from furnishing proof of the non-conformity of the goods within twenty-four (24) months of delivery of the product.

-When selling CPO watches, the seller warrants, as an independent warranty statement, that the watch will function properly from the date of sale for a period of two years (see also: https://www.bucherer.com/fr/en/general/cpo-warranty).
-As far as CPO watches are concerned, they may show signs of use and wear (e.g. scratches, no water resistence).
-Insofar as these are documented and disclosed by Bucherer, these signs of use and wear do not constitute defects.
+When selling CPO watches, the seller warrants, as an independent warranty statement, that the watch will function properly from the date of sale for a period of two years (see also: Certified Pre-Owned Warranty).
+As far as CPO watches are concerned, they may show signs of use and wear (e.g. scratches, no water resistance).
+Insofar as these are documented and disclosed by Bucherer, these signs of use wear do not constitute defects.

 10.3.
 The customer may decide to activate the warranty against hidden defects in the good sold within the meaning of Article 1641 of the French Civil Code if the product fault renders it unfit for its intended purpose.